Open, Closed, and Non-Degenerate Embedding Dimensions of Neural Codes: Abstract

 \section{Abstract}

 We study the open, closed, and non-degenerate embedding dimensions of neural codes, which are the smallest respective dimensions in which one can find a realization of a code consisting of convex sets that are open, closed, or non-degenerate in a sense defined by Cruz, Giusti, Itskov, and Kronholm.
 For a given code $\C$ we define the embedding dimension vector to be the triple $(a,b,c)$ consisting of these embedding dimensions.
 Existing results guarantee that $\max\{a,b\} \le c$, and we show that when any of these dimensions is at least 2 this is the only restriction on such vectors.
-Specifically, for every triple $(a,b,c)$ with $2\le \min \{a,b\}$ and $\max\{a,b\}\le c$ we construct a code $\C_{(a,b,c)}$ whose embedding dimension vector is exactly $(a,b,c)$.
+Specifically, for every triple $(a,b,c)$ with $2\le \min \{a,b\}$ and $\max\{a,b\}\le c\le \infty $ we construct a code $\C_{(a,b,c)}$ whose embedding dimension vector is exactly $(a,b,c)$ (where an embedding dimension is $\infty$ if there is no realization of the corresponding type).

 Our constructions combine two existing tools in the convex neural codes literature: sunflowers of convex open sets, and rigid structures, the latter of which was recently defined in work of Chan, Johnston, Lent, Ruys de Perez, and Shiu.
 Our constructions provide the first examples of codes whose closed embedding dimension is larger than their open embedding dimension, but still finite.

+{\today.\\ 2010 Mathematics Subject Classification.
+32F27, 52A20, 52C99, 52A35.\\Department of Mathematics, Carnegie Mellon University.
+Wean Hall, 5000 Forbes Ave, Pittsburgh, PA 15213.\\ This version of the article has been accepted for publication, after peer review but is not the Version of Record and does not reflect post-acceptance improvements, or any corrections.
+The Version of Record is available online at: \url{https://doi.org/10.1007/s00454-023-00512-1}.}